 Any evening at Tracks is sure to be fabulously entertaining (photo: Tracks Facebook)

 If you’re looking to move to the music, Beacon welcomes you.
-Its funky aesthetic and neon lights set the scene for a dance party, and DJs spin electronic tracks into the early morning hours.
+Its funky aesthetic and neon lights set the scene for a dance party, and DJs spin electronic tracks into the early morning.

 Speaking of, Tracks is another nightclub that will get you on your feet.
 Undeniably, this LGBTQ+ bar and dance hall is a vibe.
 Attend one of its events for the ultimate experience, like roller skate raves and celebrity drag shows.